 McFarland was a First-Team All-SEC and All-American in his senior year at LSU, and following the campaign he opted to declare for the 1999 NFL Draft.

 Booger McFarland was selected with the 15th-overall pick in the first round of the 1999 NFL Draft by the Tampa Bay Buccaneers.
-McFarland would spend eight seasons with the Bucs.
+McFarland would spend eight seasons in the National Football League with the Bucs.

 Despite never making a Pro Bowl during his tenure in Tampa, McFarland managed to win Super Bowl XXXVII with the Bucs against the Oakland Raiders, earning the first ring of his career in 2002.